Growing crops like fruits, vegetables, cereals, pulses, etc., by yourself, is a great boost to your health. This is where urban farming can help

 Besides economic benefits to city farmers, city farming activities stimulate the development of related microenterprises, such as the production of necessary inputs like poly bags, earthen, cement and plastic pots and containers, fabrication of hand tools and implements, production of vermicompost manure, botanical and organic pesticides, bio-fertilizers and packaging materials and a network chain of transport and marketing.

-City farming generates an important strategy for poverty alleviation and employment generation, particularly for womenfolk who cannot leave home for earning their livelihood owing to various responsibilities, including the raring of children and guarding the house.
+City farming generates an important strategy for poverty alleviation and employment generation, particularly for womenfolk who cannot leave home to earn their livelihood due to various responsibilities, including raising children and guarding the house.

 Future of city farming: